Treatment in our Pet Hospitals

 Along with our team of vets and vet nurses treating sick and injured pets, we also offer a range of preventive care and a prescription service to help with ongoing conditions.

-We see more than 5,300 pets every day at our Pet Hospitals.
-This keeps us incredibly busy and costs around £60 million every year.
-As we receive no government funding we rely on the support of pet owners using our services and the generosity of our amazing supporters.
+In 2022, we saw more than 4,600 pets every day at our Pet Hospitals.
+As we receive no government funding, we rely on the support of pet owners using our services and the generosity of our amazing supporters.

 If you live in the catchment area of a PDSA Pet Hospital and receive certain benefits, you may qualify for free or low-cost PDSA vet treatment.

-- In receipt of certain benefits such as Child Tax, Working Tax Credit and Universal Credit (without housing element)
+- are in receipt of certain benefits such as Child Tax, Working Tax Credit and Universal Credit (without housing element)

 You could receive free treatment for one pet at your local PDSA if you receive at last one of the following: